marek629/blog/src/nyan-cat-ogg-01.md

 3. Decode audio PCM data using `Decode` from `vorbis` module (in my case).
 4. Send decoded PCM data to speakers using `speaker` module.

-### Read file
+### Read files

-Reading file from filesystem is the most common, and easiest part of our streams flow.
+Reading files from filesystem is the most common, and easiest part of our streams flow.
 Just take a look!

 ```JS